 CITY OF HAM LAKE

 I. PURPOSE AND NEED FOR POLICY

 The City of Ham Lake, being a growing City, needs to annually review and adopt a policy regarding efficient and timely removal of snow and control of ice in order to best provide for safe travel for the greatest number of persons.
 This policy outlines the responsibility within the Public Works Department in order to accomplish this goal.

 Within each of the areas, the City has classified city streets based on the street function, relative traffic volume, and importance to the welfare of the community.
 Those streets classified as priority “A” streets will be plowed first.
 These are higher volume streets, which connect major sections of the city and provide access for emergency fire, police and medical services.
 The second priority streets (priority “B”) are those streets providing access to schools and commercial businesses.
 The third priority streets (priority “C”) are low volume residential streets.
-Fourth priority (priority “D”) are cul‑de‑sacs.
+Fourth priority (priority “D”) is cul‑de‑sacs and gravels.
 (See Exhibit A).

 The Public Works Superintendent or designated representative monitors the street conditions and notifies Public Works personnel of snow and ice conditions needing attention.
 Public Works personnel are notified in accordance with the Public Works Department Schedule for Emergency Calls.
 (See Exhibit B).